 In addition to the on-campus nurse, itemized routine care is outsourced through a local medical provider.
 In office screens for strep throat, pregnancy, urinary tract infection, blood sugar and anemia are covered.
-Students are responsible for the cost of diagnostic tests, medical procedures, prescription medications and all health care received outside the university's medical vendor and campus nurse.
+Students are responsible for the cost of tests and procedures not on the coverage listed on the health services website and diagnostic tests, medical procedures, prescription medications and all health care received outside the university's medical vendor and campus nurse.
 The Student Health Service office can be reached at 432-837-8102.